demisto/content/Packs/QRadar/Integrations/QRadar_v3/README.md

 ### qradar-geolocations-for-ip
 ***
-Retrieves the MaxMind geoip data for the given IP address.
+Retrieves the MaxMind GeoIP data for the specified IP address.

 #### Base Command